whoisandy/react-rangeslider/README.md

 ## Issues
 Feel free to contribute.
 Submit a Pull Request or open an issue for further discussion.

+## Todo
+- Ship styles along with component
+- Tests using Enzyme

 ## License
 MIT &copy; [whoisandie](http://whoisandie.com)